aramachandran7/Blog/content/blog/lidar/index.md

 ~~Magnet(s) + hall effect switch~~
 It needs to be as light as possible.
 A strip of reflective tape + a reflectance sensor.

+## System hardware block diagram

 ## Breaking down the embedded code
 Everything that needs to happen, split into 3 core components.
-Can be accomplished with an RTOS on the stm32.
+Can be accomplished with an FreeRTOS on the stm32.
+We'll be using the STM32 CubeMXIDE to develop code, and ST-link to flash code over SWD.

-- LIDAR Scan Data
+- Recieve LIDAR Scan Data *In Progress*
-    - High frequency (1KHz) data aquisition over serial and any interpretation logic that needs to happen
+    - High frequency (1KHz) data aquisition over serial TTL to STM32's `USART1`
+    - Data saves done via `DMA` for low overhead
-    - Save scan data to array in stack
+- Publish LIDAR scan data *In Progress*
+    - Publish data over USB serial TTL `USART2` connection at desired frequency
 - Estimate large pulley angular position @ scan collection frequency
     - Use a simple state estimation filter (Alpha / GH filter) to estimate pulley position
         - Sample motor encoder
         - Sample light sensor via ADC
-    - Control motor via PWM based on estimated
+    - Control motor via PWM based on estimated pulley position

-- Publish LIDAR scan data
-    - Publish data over USB serial connection at desired frequency
+Data is received from the TFMini sensor at 1000 kHz 'frame rate', with data frames looking like this.

+We'll also initialize the sensor and set up params over `USART1`.

 **To be continued!**
+Todo @Sunday, 1AM:
+- finalize system hardware diagram + wiring, order
+- setup exact DMA implementation for sensor & string transmit functions for `USART2` terminal data sends
+    - `init_tfmini()`
+    - `send_string()`
+    - `recieve_string()`
+- run isolated tests with both of above with usb ttl converter
+- begin freeRTOS implementation + state calculation filter

 ## Final Parts list

-## System hardware block diagram

 ## System software block diagram